Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 A traditional cake “vasilopita” is cut after the meal to bring good fortune for the New Year.
 Recipes for this cake can vary significantly.

 Traditional vasilopita is made of sweet bread.
-This is a a little like tsoureki.
-Sponge cake and even chocolate versions also exist.
+This is a little like tsoureki.
+Sponge cake and even chocolate versions also exist and the preferred recipe to use varies a lot from family to family.

 A small coin is wrapped in foil and placed inside the cake.
 It is said to bring good luck to him who finds it.